 7. How long we keep your information for

 7.1 How long we keep your information will depend on the purpose for which we use it.
 We will only retain your information for as long as is necessary for the purposes set out in this Privacy and Cookies Policy and as is necessary to comply with our legal obligations.
 We do not keep more information than we need for the particular purpose.

 7.2 Where we have provided you with a product or service we will keep an archived record of your personal data for a period of up to 6 years after termination (unless a longer period is prescribed by law) for the purposes of responding to legal disputes and legal or regulatory enquiries or investigations only, but will not use this data for any other purpose.

 7.3 If you ask us to stop sending direct marketing communications to you, we will keep the minimum amount of information necessary (such as your name and email address) to ensure that we are able to adhere to your request.

 8. Third party websites

 8.1 Our website and other information we send to you (including any emails or direct marketing) may contain links to other websites.
-If you follow a link to any of these websites they may collect information from you.
+If you follow a link to any of these websites these websites may collect information from you.
 Please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these websites or their policies.
 Please check these policies before you submit any personal data to these websites.

 9. Your rights